rahgurung/YourTube/README.md

 ```

 Both commands will create a `dist/` directory, it will contain the built files that should be loaded into the browser or packed.

+## Contributing

+Contributions are welcome, feel free to create an issue with your feature idea or just resolve any available issues.
+The guide for creating a new feature is available [here](https://github.com/gurrrung/YourTube/blob/master/CONTRIBUTING.md).